RatherBeExploring/ratherbeexploring.github.io/_posts/2026-01-14-paramaribo-airport-bus.markdown

 ### How do I get off?

-From Paramaribo, the terminus **is not** the airport: you will need to let the driver know where you want to get off (just shout as you approach the airport).
+From Paramaribo, the terminus **is not** the airport and busses will not necessarily stop near there: you will need to let the driver know where you want to get off (just shout as you approach the airport).
 This also applies if you want to disembark before the bus terminal in Paramaribo: call out as the driver is approaching where you want to get off, and the bus will stop.

 ### What is the fare?